garfix/richard/docs/2025-remarks.md

+## 2025-06-18

+Just an idea: use thes constructs for main nodes:

+    vp(C1, E1, E2, E3)

+then do rewrites:

+    vp(C1, E1, E2, E3) -> vp(C1)
+    vp(C1, E1, E2, E3) -> vp(C1, E1)
+    vp(C1, E1, E2, E3) -> vp(C1, E1, E2)

+this is to reduce the number of rules.

+Use one of them like this:

+    vp(C1, E1, _, E3)

+## 2025-06-17

+I'm attempting to write a grammar that rewrites an n-argument clause into an n+1 argument clause, like this:

+        {
+            "syn": "past_participle_phase_sub(C1, Sub) -> past_participle_phase_sub_obj(C1, Sub, Obj) np(Obj)",
+            "sem": lambda past_participle, np: apply(np, past_participle),
+        },

+There are rules for 1 -> 2 arguments, and 2 -> 3 arguments.

+A big problem turns out to be that the second argument may be known before the third argument is added.

+    John had just gotten a summons for speeding by a cop the previous week.

+Here: John is the object, a summons is the indirect object, and a cop is the subject.

+Writing out the full rules with all arguments at once will probably result in less rules and is much easier to understand.

+===

+Now trying to solve the grammar without any _sub_ or _obj_ affixes to the predicates.
+If that works, it will dramatically decrease the number of rules needed.
+It will allow about any sentence possible, and will not be the fastest, but if it's fast enough, the simplicity gained will be worth it.

 ## 2025-06-08

 PAM doesn't work with dialogues like the other systems.
 This forms a problem that needs to be solved.
 Do I force the examples into a dialogue, or do I change the form of interaction?